-We often think of Hanukkah with latkes and dreidels, but this holiday of lights represents a significant day in the history of Judaism.
+While Hanukkah reminds us of latkes and dreidels, this holiday of lights represents a significant day in the history of Judaism.

-What is the History of Hanukkah?
+What Is the History of Hanukkah?

-The word Hanukkah means “dedication“, which is fitting since Hanukkah represents a time in history when the Jewish people in Jerusalem restored the Second Temple in 168 BC.
+The word “Hanukkah” means “dedication,” which is fitting since Hanukkah represents a time in history when the Jewish people in Jerusalem restored the Second Temple in 168 BC.
 At that time in history, King Antiochus IV of Syria was in charge of Israel.
 He outlawed the Jewish faith and desecrated the temple, converting it to a temple of Zeus and other Greek gods.
 So the Maccabees, a group of Jewish rebels, decided to fight back.

-What is the Significance of the Menorah?
+What Is the Significance of the Menorah?

 The menorah has served as a lampstand for people in the Hebrew faith since the days of Moses.
-Traditionally, it only has six side branches, and a larger one in the middle.
+Traditionally, it only has six side branches and a larger one in the middle.
 These represented the seven days of creation and served as a symbol for the Jewish people.
 So the Maccabees would have been using one as they began cleansing the temple.

 But they had a problem: there was only enough oil to keep the light on for one night.
 But against all odds, the flames continued to burn for eight days and nights, which was long enough to restore the temple to its former glory.
 Today, long after the rededication of the Second Temple, most menorahs now consist of nine candle shafts and are called chanukkia.
-There are eight for each of the eight days, and a ninth to hold the shamash (Hebrew for helper).
+There are eight for each of the eight days and a ninth to hold the shamash (Hebrew for helper).
 The shamash lights the other eight candles.

-What are some traditional Hanukkah Foods?
+What Are Some Traditional Hanukkah Foods?